sg4e/FM-Librarian/README.md

 # FM Librarian

 A program that reads PS1 memory card images that contain *Yu-Gi-Oh!
 Forbidden Memories* save data and prints a list of obtained cards in the Library.
+All cards in the Library are included: owned, fusion-summoned, and ritual-summoned.
+The ideal way to track a Forbidden Memories 100% playthrough!

 By sg4e.